Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/07-Channelizer-Using-Vitis-Libraries/README.md

 #### IFFT-2D Library Optimization

-While an SSR=5 should be sufficient from a resource count perspective, using a SSR that is a power of 2 simplifies the overall design and allows the direct mapping of TDM FIR outputs into 2D IFFT input.
+While an SSR=5 is sufficient from a resource count perspective, using a SSR that is a power of 2 simplifies the overall design and allows the direct mapping of TDM FIR outputs into 2D IFFT input.
 For this reason, we proceed with SSR=8.

-We can also apply the `single_buffer` constraint on some of the I/Os of this block to reduce the storage requirements at the expense of some degradation in throughput.
-Using `single_buffer` on the I/Os of the front FFT and on the input of the back FFT allows us to place the design in a compact (8x2) placement.
+We can also apply the `single_buffer` constraint on some I/Os of this block to reduce the storage requirements at the expense of some degradation in throughput.
+Using `single_buffer` on the I/Os of the front FFT and on the input of the back FFT lets you place the design in a compact (8x2) placement.

 ```
 [shell]% cd <path-to-design>/aie/ifft4096_2d